Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 The factor :math:`f(N)` played a crucial role in this identification.
 It is helpful not to forget that the founding fathers of statistical mechanics arrived at these results without the help of quantum mechanics.
-Arguments concerning the additivity of entropy of mixing and similar considerations led them to postulate the form of the $N$ dependence.
+Arguments concerning the additivity of entropy of mixing and similar considerations led them to postulate the form of the :math:`N` dependence.
 It was, of course, not possible to guess the precise value of the effective volume of the microscopic phase element :math:`h^{3N}`.
 Kinetic energy is a rather trivial quantity in (classical) statistical thermodynamics.